Artifacts and Schemas

 - evaluated policy results

-- policy-pack provenance
+- Repo Standards provenance

 explicit-filesbranch-diffworking-tree